2015 CSFL Rules & Regulations

 48. Qualifying for CSFL National Classic XIX: Top 50 teams from the BM Regional Cup III will advance and carry over their weight into the first day of the CSFL National Classic XIX at no extra cost.
 Top 25 teams after the first day of the CSFL National Classic XIX will carry over their weight to the final day.

-49. Team of the Year is based on the 3 out of 3 events in their respective tour not including any Wildcard events.
+49. Team of the Year is based on the 3 out of 3 events in their respective tour not including any Wildcard events and Regional Cup points.
 All Canadian Team title is based on your qualifying event points plus the BM Regional Cup III and the CSFL National Classic XIX points.
 Points for the All Canadian Team will be determined by the field size of each qualifying event.
 Classic Champions have an automatic qualification for the next season’s Regional Cup.
 The Champion(s) must compete in at least three qualifying events.
 If the Champions do not compete as a team they will lose this privilege and will have to re-qualify with their new partners.

 50. The CSFL reserves the right to exceed the limited field and pay back accordingly.